Alberta Highway 3: Export Highway and east twinning

 Though Alberta had prioritized the Export Highway, twinning work was also progressing east of Coaldale in the mid-1990s.
-Alberta Transportation minister Steve West announced in 1995 that Barnwell would not be bypassed, and the twinned highway would instead continue on its existing alignment through the centre of the village at a reduced speed limit.
+Alberta Transportation and Utilities minister Steve West announced in 1995 that Barnwell would not be bypassed, and the twinned highway would instead continue on its existing alignment through the centre of the village at a reduced speed limit.
 Some members of the community opposed the decision, citing increased vehicular safety of the recommended bypass alignment south of the village, and a safer environment for pedestrians who would not have to cross highway traffic.
 Representatives from Barnwell acknowledged that bypassing the town might be detrimental to growth of the community.
 Local MLA Ron Hierath stated that residents who lived north of the old highway were in favour of the bypass being constructed to the south of the town, while residents on the south side preferred the alignment through the centre of the town.
 Amidst the controversy, the decision was later reversed by West, and the twinned Highway 3 was constructed south of Barnwell with the former alignment designated as Highway 3A.
 After a slight delay in 1995, twinning continued in 1996 and had been completed to Cranford by the end of 1997, and to Taber by the end of the decade.
 In 1999, Infrastructure minister Ed Stelmach stated that twinning the remainder of the highway from Taber to Medicine Hat was not a priority, despite pleas from local officials.

+On July 2, 2020, Jason Kenney announced a $150 million plan to twin a 46 km section of Highway 3 from Taber to Burdett, including a new four-lane bypass of Grassy Lake.
+Construction began in 2021 and will be completed in 2026.

 Future

-Alberta Transportation has long-term plans to upgrade the entire length of Highway 3 to a freeway, requiring major bypasses of Fort Macleod and Lethbridge.
+The Ministry of Transportation and Economic Corridors has long-term plans to upgrade the entire length of Highway 3 to a freeway, requiring major bypasses of Fort Macleod and Lethbridge.
 The proposed route for the Lethbridge bypass would split from Highway 3 west of Coalhurst, running north past the town to a new interchange at Highway 25.
 It would continue east across the Oldman River on new bridges, bypassing Lethbridge to reach a newly extended Highway 4 (temporarily designated as Highway 4X) northeast of Lethbridge.
 It would rejoin the existing highway east of Chin.
 A freeway upgrade of Crowsnest Trail was considered, but would require extensive reconstruction and demolition within the corridor through Lethbridge, and twinning of the existing bridge across the Oldman River.
 The city of Lethbridge expressed their disapproval of this alignment, eliminating it early in the study process.